 The Association re-organized in April, 1890, when a library committee under the chairmanship of James R. Garfield was formed.
-Mr. Garfield, so of President James A. Garfield, was elected president of the Board.
+Mr. Garfield, son of President James A. Garfield, was elected president of the Board.
 He served in that capacity until 1927.
 Operating funds were obtained from donations and from entertainments (which were much aided when Mrs. Garfield gave the Association an upright piano).
-For the first time, the librarian was paid, $1.00 per week.
+For the first time, the librarian was paid $1.00 per week.
 The library opened in a room of the Mentor Village Hall with a collection of 278 books.
 The collection grew to 767 volumes in the first year.
-Any resident of Mentor Township 15 or older could borrow books for two weeks and renew them for one week.
+Any resident of Mentor Township, 15 or older, could borrow books for two weeks and renew them for one week.
 Non-residents could pay 25 cents per month for the same privileges.

 1892 – 1895